owen-od/Travelmark_v2/README.md

 An android application created in Android studio and written in Kotlin.
 The application was developed for assignment 2 of the mobile application development module in the HDip in Computer Science in SETU.
 The application allows users to add “travelmarks” in three pre-defined categories: things to do; sights to see; and foods to eat.
 Users must select a title, location and category for each travelmark and may additionally add a description, image, location and rating.
 Users can also select favourites and then filter and/or search within these categories and their favourite travelmarks.

-The purpose of the application is to allow users to record their travels to quickly find and share recommendations with others, or research upcoming trips and save travelmarks that they would like to visit on upcoming trips.
+The purpose of the application is to allow users to record their travels to quickly find and share recommendations with others, or research upcoming trips and save travelmarks that they would like to visit on those trips.

 The Model-view-presenter (MVP) pattern is used throughout and the application includes the below features: